 How to Build an Eco Friendly Home on a Budget

-Denis Carpenter recently bought one small vacant lot and, to attempt his interest for the planet, desired a residence that was efficient and easy to maintain.
+Denis Carpenter recently bought one small vacant lot and, to attempt his interest in the planet’s health, desired an efficient and easy residence to maintain.
 What’s so unique about this home?
-Here is a post about the eco-friendly home design on a budget, the guest post by Cynthia Booth, the writer for the Architecture Careers Information blog, which discusses green design ideas and features.
+Here is a post about eco-friendly home design on a budget, the guest post by Cynthia Booth, the writer for the Architecture Careers Information blog, discusses green design ideas and features.

 Passive solar home design

-– Inside, on the floor level, radiant heating beneath the exposed cement floor warms the full bathroom and a couple of bedrooms.
+– Inside, on the floor level, radiant heating beneath the exposed cement floor warms the entire bathroom and a couple of bedrooms.

 – Passive air conditioning strategies like fans and clerestory windows allow residents to be cool during summer and warm during winter.